 Our college counseling office guides and supports students through identifying and selecting a college or university that best fits their unique talents and interests.
 The college selection process is student-focused, and we encourage each of our students to select a path best suited for them.

-Our goal for every entering first-year high school student is for them to become fully engaged in the life of Rolling Hills Prep and Renaissance.
+Our goal for every entering first-year high school student is for them to become fully engaged in the life of RHP.
 Students take full advantage of all that the school has to offer.
 9th grade is the time for students to discover talents, develop interests, and sample a variety of activities.
 It is also the time to refine study habits and skills to form a foundation for future academic success.
 The college counseling team will offer grade-level student workshops and parent/guardian meetings throughout the year, tailored to inform and educate families on relevant information on the college search, application, and financial aid processes.
-Lastly, college counselors will be available to consult with students and parents/guardians on academic and extracurricular choices.
+Lastly, college counselor will be available to consult with students and the parents/guardians on academic and extracurricular choices.

 Having completed their transition to Upper School, sophomores focus on developing their academic and extra-curricular profiles and are encouraged to involve themselves in the school community.
 This is the year that students should focus a bit more on the activities and classes that have become most meaningful to them.
 The college counseling team will offer grade-level student workshops and parent/guardian meetings throughout the year, tailored to inform and educate families on relevant information on the college search, application, and financial aid processes.
 Sophomores are encouraged to visit colleges during vacations, particularly during spring break, to get a sense of the post-secondary opportunities available to them.
 The college counselors are available to meet with students and parents/guardians to discuss how academic and extracurricular choices will affect college opportunities.

 The junior year presents students with the challenge of balancing handling a rigorous academic course load, researching colleges, and taking on leadership positions in their activities.
 Grades earned in the junior year often serve as the primary evidence of academic preparation and level of engagement.
 The college counselors meet individually with juniors and families during the second trimester when fall PSAT scores and first-trimester grades become available.
-Throughout the year, admissions representatives from various colleges and universities are invited to Rolling Hills Prep and Renaissance to meet prospective students and share information about their institutions.
-Juniors are encouraged to visit colleges during vacations, particularly during spring break, to get a sense of the post-secondary opportunities available to them.
+Throughout the year, admissions representatives from various colleges and universities are invited to RHP to meet prospective students and share information about their institutions.
+Juniors are encouraged to visit colleges during vacations, particularly during spring break, to get a sense of their post-secondary opportunities.
 Most juniors will take the SAT, and/or ACT for the first time in May and/or June.

-Rolling Hills Prep and Renaissance students benefit from a low student-to-counselor ratio, and seniors will have unlimited access to their college counselor.
-During their last year at Rolling Hills Prep and Renaissance, seniors enrolled in advanced classes and lead the student body to shape the culture of the school year.
+RHP students benefit from a low student-to-counselor ratio, and seniors will have unlimited access to their college counselor.
+During their last year at RHP, seniors enrolled in advanced classes and lead the student body to shape the culture of the school year.
 They also choose the colleges to which they will apply.
-During the fall, admissions representatives from various colleges and universities are invited to Rolling Hills Prep and Renaissance to meet prospective students.
+During the fall, admissions representatives from various colleges and universities are invited to RHP to meet prospective students.
 Seniors will take any additional standardized tests they need, ask teachers and counselors for recommendations, work on applications, write essays and potentially prepare for college interviews.
 The college counselors are available to meet with students and parents/guardians to discuss their offers of admission and financial aid options and guide families through the matriculation process.

 Our graduates come back to visit us from college and let us know how well-prepared they are for the experience.
-Rolling Hills Prep and Renaissance graduates report that they are among the strongest writers in their first-year college classes and that they feel more prepared than many of their peers for the time-management challenges of living away from home and juggling academic and extracurricular activities.
-Rolling Hills Prep and Renaissance alumni graduate from their four-year colleges within four years at a rate of over 85% (compared to 22% of those attending four-year colleges nationally).
+Rolling Hills Preparatory graduates report being among the strongest writers in their first-year college classes.
+They feel more prepared than many peers for the time-management challenges of living away from home and juggling academic and extracurricular activities.
+Rolling Hills Prep alumni graduate from their four-year colleges within four years at a rate of over 85% (compared to 22% of those attending four-year colleges nationally).

 Rolling Hills Preparatory School